-SDR channel 6 of the SBS-3 Built-In Radio can be used to receive messages sent by ships and other marine stations using the Automatic Identification System (AIS).
+SDR channel 6 of the SBS-3 or SDR Puck Built-In Radio can be used to receive messages sent by ships and other marine stations using the Automatic Identification System (AIS).
 These messages can be used by a third party application such as ShipPlotter to display the positions of the ships.